adriangs1996/wintry/docs/index.md

-# Wintry: A Web Framework for you, the developer, in a clean way, a cool way
+# Wintry: A Web Framework for you, the developer, in a clean way, a cool way.
+Build apps with speed and ease, with the power of the winter at your side.